Sign in

 Ineligible students

-• last attended the school location before Census Day and will not be returning until 2024 or later
+• do not have a regular pattern of attendance, last attended the school location before census day and will not be returning until 2025 or later

 • are on a visa which prohibits them from engaging in studies as a condition of their visa

-• are on a visitor’s visa and in Australia for less than 6 months
+• are on a visitor visa and in Australia for less than 6 months

 • are on exchange and at the school location for a period shorter than 6 months